twse/bobsgame-fonts/Pixel Sans.md

 * Dungeons of Windaria
 * Eigo o Taberu Fushigi na Ikimono Marsh
 * Element Hunters – The NFTR files are encoded in Unicode, though many Shift-JIS symbols not normally needed in-game are omitted.
-* Emblem of Gundam
+* Emblem of Gundam – Not used in other games in the franchise (e.g. SD Gundam Battle Alliance).
 * Eyeshield 21: Max Devilpower!
 * FabStyle
 * Fossil Fighters – Not used in the 3DS titles.
 * From the Abyss – The font is available in-game as **SH_LC_12.NFTR** and **SH_LC_12H.NFTR** in the fonts folder.
 * Gakuen Hetalia
 * Go!
 Go!
 Cosmo Cops!
 * Golden Sun: Dark Dawn – This font is used in the Japanese version only.
+Not used in the Game Boy Advance titles.
 * Gurenn Lagann
 * Hajime no Ippo: The Fighting!
 * Hayate the Combat Butler: I am Romeo and Romeo is I
 * Hissatsu Kung Fu: Kanji Dragon
-* Hokago Shonen
+* Hōkago Shōnen
 * Hoshigami Ruining Blue Earth Remix
 * Hotel Dusk: Room 215
 * Inazuma Eleven 2: Blizzard – This font is used in the Japanese version only.